diazrenata/replicate-becs/README.md

 - 'Uniform' baselines for BSEDs
   - See #4.
   - To replicate Ernest 2005, we take a *uniform size-abundance relationship* as the null hypothesis/baseline distribution.
 This is not the same as a uniform size-energy relationship.
-  - Given modern tools, it is relatively straightforward to compare the results under the following assumptions:
+  - Given newer tools, it is relatively straightforward to compare the results under the following assumptions:
     - uniform size-abundance relationship
     - uniform size-energy relationship
 - 'Uniform' comparison for BSDs (delta-corrrected KS tests)
   - To replicate the comparison of BSDs to uniform, we must compare the *log of the species mean mass* to a uniform distribution.
 This is not the same as a uniform species-body size relationship; it is a distribution with fewer large species than small ones.
 Both the log mass and mass on a linear scale are standard in studies of BSDs, but they describe substantially different distributions!
   - Also, the K-S test as documented in Zar (1999) is somewhat ambiguously defined. (#5)
-  - Given modern tools, we can:
+  - Given newer tools, we can:
     - Use bootstrapping instead of the K-S test to explore alternative hypotheses
     - Compare the results using:
         - uniform species-body size relationship at the log scale